CMCDragonkai/.dotfiles-nixos/README.md

 > A tab page is a collection of windows.

 Use `:tabe` to open a new tab.
 Then use `:qa` to close everything, thus saving the entire session.

+In Spacemacs, the hierarchy goes: frames -> windows -> buffers.
+A frame in Spacemacs corresponds to a tab in Vim.
+Since Spacemacs can be a GUI application, this means a frame is an system window, and therefore can be managed by the system windows manager.
+So it is up to the user whether they want to use windows within a single frame, thus making Spacemacs like a windows manager, or use frames instead and rely on the system windows manager like XMonad.
+It is then possible to configure spacemacs to have a tab bar that shows frames, windows or buffers.

 ---